-- GHG emissions reduction in international shipping has been discussed by IMO, which has set reduction targets.
+- GHG emissions reduction in international shipping has been discussed by IMO, and the reduction targets which had been set by IMO were revised in July 2023.
 GHG emission volumes in coastal shipping are calculated separately by each country.
-In Japan, the government has set its reduction targets in the "Plan for Global Warming Countermeasures." - In Japan, based on the characteristics of international shipping and coastal shipping, various efforts are being promoted, both tangible and intangible, to develop technology and create systems to reduce GHG emissions. - Various technologies for the reduction of GHG emissions have reached the stage of actual implementation, including LNG-fueled vessels that have started operating, but R&D is ongoing. - Various technologies undergoing research and development, including technologies for introducing ammonia fuel, which has never been used as shipping fuel before, will be implemented in society through pilot testing in the near future.
+In Japan, the government has set its reduction targets in the "Plan for Global Warming Countermeasures." - In Japan, based on the characteristics of international shipping and coastal shipping, various efforts are being promoted, both tangible and intangible, to develop technology and create systems to reduce GHG emissions. - O Various technologies to promote GHG emission reductions continue to be researched and developed, although some of them, such as LNG-fueled ships in service, are in the stage of social implementation. - Various technologies undergoing research and development, including technologies for introducing ammonia fuel, which has never been used as shipping fuel before, will be implemented in society through pilot testing in the near future.